tw-haiven/haiven/README.md

 Secrets should not be added to `app/config.yaml`.
 For that matter in `app/config.yaml`, if one of the values is considered a secret, you must use a placeholder for an environment variable using the following format: `${ENV_VAR_NAME}`, where `ENV_VAR_NAME` is the name of the environment variable.
 This value will be replaced on runtime with the value of the environment variable, which can be securely set at deployment time.

-> Note: Embeddings model cannot be changed after app initialization.
-The same embeddings model is used independentely of the LLM model selected.

 ##### Setup default models

 You can fix the models to be used by different use cases by setting the `chat`, `vision` and `embeddings` properties to a valid model `id` value, in the `default_models` section of the `app/config.yaml` file.